Gc04346/ComputerVision/PS03/README.md

 at all, the program gets a random image from the `imgs/good_for_binarization` directory.

 For the binarization of the image, a simple thresholding algorithm was used.
-Through empirical tests, it was concluded that, for the test images, the optimal threshold value was between 110 and 150.
+Through empirical tests, it was concluded that, for most of the test images, the optimal threshold value was between 110 and 150.
 Values that were too low resulted in a mostly black picture, and values above 200 resulted in a picture too white, and both options weren't great for detecting edges on the next steps.
 The images below show the image `friends.png` with different threshold values, illustrating what was stated above.